RalphHightower/RalphHightower/MurdaughAlex_Timeline.md

 ## Boss Hogg of Hampton County, aka, Alex Murdaugh

-This is an interesting saga of a prominent attorney and his fall from grace, riches, and privilege into criminal charges of embezzlement, money laundering, drugs (oxytocin), assisted suicide attempt, and murder charges.
+This is an interesting saga of a prominent attorney and his fall from grace, riches, and privilege into criminal charges of embezzlement, money laundering, drug addiction (oxycodone), assisted suicide attempt, and murder charges.

 1. [WJCL, ABC 22, Savannah, Georgia](https://www.wjcl.com/)
 2. [Post and Courier, Charleston, South Carolina (paywall)](https://www.postandcourier.com/murdaugh-updates/)